anticdimi/laser-hockey/README.md

 # Laser Hockey Reinforcement Learning Challenge

-This repository contains our team's winning entry for the Laser Hockey challenge as part of the Reinforcement Learning course offered at Eberhar Karls University of Tuebingen (Germany).
+This repository contains our team's winning entry for the Laser Hockey challenge as part of the Reinforcement Learning course offered at Eberhard Karls University of Tuebingen (Germany).
 The agents are trained on the modified Laser Hockey environment, which can be found [here](https://github.com/antic11d/laser-hockey-env.git) and installed as a pip package with: `pip install git+https://github.com/antic11d/laser-hockey-env.git`